GlazeTech/TeraStore/README.md

     "python.testing.pytestEnabled": true,
     "biome.lspBin": "./frontend/node_modules/@biomejs/cli-darwin-arm64/biome",
     "[typescriptreact]": {
-        "editor.defaultFormatter": "biomejs.biome",
+        "editor.defaultFormatter": "vscode.typescript-language-features",
         "editor.formatOnSave": true
+    },
+    "[typescript]": {
+        "editor.defaultFormatter": "vscode.typescript-language-features",
+        "editor.formatOnSave": true
+    },
+    "[github-actions-workflow]": {
+        "editor.defaultFormatter": "redhat.vscode-yaml"
+    },
 }
-}
 ```

-This _should_ ensure that the relevant services pick up binaries and configurations when you've installed all dependencies.
+This ensures that the relevant services pick up binaries and configurations when you've installed all dependencies.

 NB: the `biome.lspBin` is unfortunate, as it depends on version and platform.
-Not yet sure how to fix this.~~
+Not yet sure how to fix this.

 Then, install the environments and dependencies.